On the rigidity of special and exceptional geometries with torsion a closed $3$-form: Introduction

-The proof of this relies on four intermediate results.
-One is the proof that the base space $B^4$ of such fibration, $M^8(B^4, S(U(1)\times U(2))$ is a {\it anti-self-dual} 4-manifold $B^4$ with {\it positive scalar curvature}.
-The second is that the {\it adjoint bundle of} $M^8$ is identified with the {\it bundle of self-dual 2-forms} on $B^4$, $\Lambda^+(B^4)$ spanned by the quaternionic structure of $B^4$.
-Principal bundles with fibre group $S(U(1)\times SU(2))$ over 4-manifolds are characterised by $(c_1, c_2)\in H^2(B^4,\bZ)\oplus H^4(B^4, \bZ)$.
-The third point is that the closure of $H$ imposes a {\it topological condition} \be 3c_1^2+2\chi+3\tau=0~, \ee on $B^4$ and $M^8$, where in addition $c^2_1[B^4]\leq 0$, and $\chi$ and $\tau$ are the E\"uler and signature characteristic classes of $B^4$, respectively.
-Finally, the fourth result is the classification by LeBrun, Mayatani and Nitta \cite{lebrun} of the topological type of anti-self-dual 4-manifolds that admit a metric with positive scalar curvature.
-They found that such manifolds are homeomorphic to connected sums of the complex projective space $\overline{\bC P}^2$, $\# k \overline{\bC P}^2$ and $S^4$ -- the orientation of $B^4$ is chosen to be that of the quaternionic structure and it is opposite from that of \cite{lebrun}.
-The proof of the theorem \ref{th:cla} follows upon comparing the topological condition arising from the closure of $H$ above with the topological data of $\# k \bC P^2$ and $S^4$.
+The first step is the proof of the statement that the base space $B^4$ of such fibration, $M^8(B^4, S(U(1)\times U(2))$, is a {\it anti-self-dual} 4-manifold $B^4$ with {\it positive scalar curvature}, see also \cite{jggpa, jggpb}.
+The second result is that the {\it adjoint bundle of} $M^8$ is identified with the {\it bundle of self-dual 2-forms} on $B^4$, $\Lambda^+(B^4)$ spanned by the quaternionic structure of $B^4$.
+Principal bundles with fibre group $S(U(1)\times SU(2))$ over 4-manifolds are characterised by the Chern classes $(c_1, c_2)\in H^2(B^4,\bZ)\oplus H^4(B^4, \bZ)$.
+The third point is that the closure of $H$ imposes the {\it topological condition} \be 3c_1^2+2\chi+3\tau=0~, \ee on $B^4$ and $M^8$, where in addition $c^2_1[B^4]\leq 0$, and $\chi$ and $\tau$ are the E\"uler and signature characteristic classes of $B^4$, respectively.
+Finally, the fourth result is the classification by LeBrun \cite{lebrun0}, see also \cite{lebrun}, of the topological type of compact simply connected anti-self-dual 4-manifolds that admit a metric with positive scalar curvature.
+They found that such manifolds are homeomorphic to connected sums of the complex projective space $\overline{\bC P}^2$, $\#_k \overline{\bC P}^2$ and $S^4$ -- the orientation of $B^4$ is chosen to be that of the quaternionic structure and it is opposite from that of \cite{lebrun0}.
+The proof of the Theorem \ref{th:cla} follows upon comparing the topological condition arising from the closure of $H$ above with the topological data of $\#_k \overline{\bC P}^2$ and $S^4$.